syp1997/CS505-Project-2021-Spring/README.md

 </div>

 #### 2.3 Re-train StarGAN v2 using CelebA and PBN
 To test the model capability on our designed problem set, we re-train the StarGAN v2 using both celebrity photos and stylish paintings.
 The domains are defined as Male, Female(from CelebA) and 40 genres(from PBN).
 We trained it for 100000 epoches for about 3 days.

+**Training**
+To start training on CelebA and PBN, firstly, run Prepare_dataset.ipynb to prepare dataset into two folders: ref and src(or any name you want).
+And then run the code below: python main.py --mode train --num_domains 2 --w_hpf 1 \
+               --lambda_reg 1 --lambda_sty 1 --lambda_ds 1 --lambda_cyc 1 \
+               --train_img_dir [where you put the training set, e.g. 'data/celeba_hq/train'] \
+               --val_img_dir [where you put the validation set, e.g. 'data/celeba_hq/val']

+**Testing**
+To test model or to generate costumed images, create your own testing source image folder with two folders: ref and src.
+Put source images (e.g. celebrity face photos) and refrence images (e.g. painting images from PBN) in each folders.
+Download the checkpoint file https://www.dropbox.com/s/96fmei6c93o8b8t/100000_nets_ema.ckpt?dl=0, and save it to expr/checkpoints/celeba_hq.
+And run code below, the genreated images and videos will appear in the output folder you specify.
+The number of folders in both src and ref should be the same as the num_domains. python main.py --mode sample --num_domains [the number of folders in src/ref] --resume_iter 100000 --w_hpf 1 \
+               --result_dir [where you want to put your results, e.g. 'expr/results/celeba_hq'] \
+               --src_dir [where you put your source images, e.g. 'assets/representative/celeba_hq/src'] \
+               --ref_dir [where you put your reference images, e.g. 'assets/representative/celeba_hq/ref']

 ## 3.Data Collection